 Becky Mozaffarian is an Intervention Data Analyst at the Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
-Chan School of Public Health.
-The mission of the Harvard Prevention Research Center on Nutrition and Physical Activity is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of methodologies and interventions to improve nutrition and physical activity and reduce obesity and chronic disease risk among children, youth, and their families and to translate and disseminate this work at community, state and national levels to reduce and eliminate disparities in these outcomes.
+Chan School of Public Health (HPRC).
+The mission of the HPRC is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of methodologies and interventions to improve nutrition and physical activity and reduce obesity and chronic disease risk among children, youth, and their families and to translate and disseminate this work at community, state and national levels to reduce and eliminate disparities in these outcomes.

 Becky’s research efforts on the CHOICES project include assisting state and city health agency partners conceptualize, cost, and input interventions for cost-effectiveness analyses.